dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    Ingredient.
 Ingredient will be set automatically from the Product.

-   Future versions will make Price settable via the Ingredient section of the admin interface rather than Product, and a release after that will likely remove Products completely.
+   Future versions will make Price settable via the Ingredient section of the admin interface rather than Product.

 2020-03-11
    Recipe Flags added.
 These differ from Tags in two ways - each